 Why you should care about Turkish Airlines’ loyalty program

 Why should you care about the Turkish Airlines Miles&Smiles program?
-There are a few reasons:
+There are several reasons:

-- It’s becoming increasingly easy to earn Turkish Airlines miles with transferable points currencies
+- It’s easy to earn Turkish Airlines Miles&Smiles miles with some major transferable points currencies

-- Miles&Smiles award pricing for travel on Turkish Airlines is excellent, and on top of that Turkish Airlines has a phenomenal business class product, and the airline flies to more countries than any other airline in the world
+- Turkish Airlines has a phenomenal business class product (among my favorite in the world), and the airline flies to more countries than any other airline in the world

 - Miles&Smiles has some unique award opportunities on Star Alliance partners, including some great award pricing for domestic United Airlines flights (though I’m not quite as enthusiastic about this redemption option as others)